 The Fondo APUG consists of the well over 2000 Jesuit manuscripts (the first collection mentioned above, with the typescript ex libris of P. Beckx).
-These included among others course material of the Collegium Romanum, the already mentioned correspondence of Kircher, other autograph manuscripts of Kircher, and autographs of many important Jesuits.
-This collection had been moved to the palazzo Borromeo (German college) in 1919, and is presently still known as the Castel Gandolfo collection (43).
-This strongly suggests that the collection had been stored there, presumably in the Villa Torlonia in Castel Gandolfo that was already mentioned earlier.
+These include among others course material of the Collegium Romanum, the already mentioned correspondence of Kircher, other autograph manuscripts of Kircher, and autographs of many important Jesuits.

-The Fondo Curia is that part of the above-mentioned Ripostigio that was moved to the attic (the soffitta).
-It was returned to the Jesuits in 1948 (44).
+The Fondo Curia is that part of the above-mentioned Ripostiglio that was moved to the attic (the soffitta).
+It was returned to the Jesuits in 1948 (57).

-We may draw a graphical representation of the various moves of Jesuit library material, as far as I have been able to find out, and has been presented above.
+Based on the sources consulted to derive the above descriptions and those on the two related pages, we may draw a graphical representation of the various moves of Jesuit library material, as far as I have been able to find out.
 In this illustration, blue boxes refer to Jesuit collections and red boxes to other collections.
 Orange arrows are 'involuntary' moves, typically confiscations.
-The boxes for Castel Gandolfo and Mondragone still bear question marks, for reasons explained on this page.

 A similar figure can be drawn for the various moves of Jesuit archive material:

 Note: this bibliography extends the main bibliography of this site, which may be found here.
-The present bibliography contains only entries which are relevant exclusively for the topic of this page (46).
-Presently, there is a significant overlap between the two, but this will be cleaned up.
+The present bibliography contains only entries that are relevant exclusively for the topic of this page (59).
 I have seen and used all references listed below, unless indicated otherwise.

-Batllori S.J., Miquel: El pare Ehrle, prefecte de la Vaticana, en la seva correspondència amb el cardenal Respolla In: Collectanea vaticana in honorem Anselmi M. card.
+Batllori S.J., Miquel: El pare Ehrle, prefecte de la Vaticana, en la seva correspondência amb el cardenal Respolla In: Collectanea vaticana in honorem Anselmi M. card.
 Albareda a Bibliotheca apostolica edita.
-Città del Vaticano, Biblioteca Apostolica Vaticana, 1962, 2 vol. (Studi e testi 219-220), vol.1, pp. 75-117.
+Citt del Vaticano, Biblioteca Apostolica Vaticana, 1962, 2 vol. (Studi e testi 219-220), vol.1, pp. 75-117.

 Bignami Odier, Jeanne, avec la collaboration de José Ruysschaert: La Bibliothèque Vatican de Sixte IV à Pie XI, Studi e Testi 272, 1973.